Anheuser-Busch brands: Bud Dry

 Bud Dry was introduced nationally in the U.S. in April 1990 with the slogan of "Why ask why?
 Try Bud Dry."
 It was originally successful in test markets and was expected to be a popular beer with the rise in light lager popularity.
 Dry beer is a form of pale lager where the sugars are more fully fermented to give a less sweet beer.
 It is also known as the Diät-Pils style.
 However, after the introduction of Bud Ice in 1994, Bud Dry was not heavily marketed.
 Production was discontinued in December 2010.

 Bud Ice Light

 Bud Ice Light contains 5.0% ABV and 115 Cal/12USozserve.
 It undergoes fractional freezing, which Bud Light does not undergo.
 It was discontinued in 2010.

 Bud Light Golden Wheat

-On October 5, 2009, Budweiser officially released Bud Light Golden Wheat, a response to the increase in the amount of wheat beers produced from craft brewers around the country.
-This beer had 118 Cal/12USozserve, 8.3 grams of carbohydrates and 4.1% alcohol by volume.
-It was an American Hefeweizen which is based on the classic German Hefeweizen style.
+Bud Light Golden Wheat, a Hefeweizen based on the classic German wheat beer, was introduced on October 5, 2009, in response to the increase such beers produced by American craft brewers.
+It had 118 Cal/12USozserve, 8.3 grams of carbohydrates and 4.1% alcohol by volume.
 Production was discontinued in 2012.